Plants that grow best in a straw bale or hay bale garden.

 Planting plants in a conditioned bale of hay or straw.

-All this works because hay and straw bales contains microorganisms which when wet will start eating away at bacteria inside the hay and straw making compost inside the bale and this creates a perfect environment for growing plants.
-Just keep the moisture inside the hay bale maintained and nature will do the rest.
+All this works because hay and straw bales contains microorganisms which eat away at bacteria inside the hay and straw producing compost inside the bale creating a perfect environment for growing plants.
+Keep the moisture inside the hay bale maintained and nature will do the rest.

-What about heavy rain will it effect my outdoor bale garden ?
+Will heavy rain effect my outdoor bale garden?

 Can I position bales in a soggy part of my garden ?

-If you have a boggy or poorly drained area in your garden you can build the hay bale raised bed over the area, you will need to water less frequently, or maybe not at all if its really waterlogged, as the hay or straw bales will soak the water up into the bale.
+If you have a boggy or poorly drained area in your garden you can position the hay bale over the area, and water it less, or maybe not at all if its really waterlogged, as the hay or straw bales will soak the water up into the bale.

 Hay bales will last for up to two years, straw bales will last up to three years, you can then add the broken down remains of rotting hay or straw to your compost heap or spread it over your garden.
 Ask for tightly bound bales as they stay in shape longer.

-Where's the best place to site a hay bale garden ?
+Where's the best place to position a hay bale garden?

-Bales of straw or bales of hay can be sited almost anywhere in your garden, providing it gets its fair share of sunshine and water, on rocky soil, hard heavy clay soil, in fact, even on concrete and patio slabs.
+Bales of straw or bales of hay can be sited almost anywhere in your garden, providing it gets a fair share of sunshine and water, even on rocky soil, hard heavy clay soil, or concrete and patio slabs.

-Hay bale or straw bail fruit and vegetable beds are perfect for small paved garden, where planting and gowing space is limited.
+Hay bale or straw bail fruit and vegetable beds are perfect for small paved garden, where planting and, growing space is limited.